Naga, Camarines Sur: Rapid Christianization of the indigenous

 This eventually culminated to a decree in 1594 formally authorizing the Franciscans at the helm of the San Francisco church to take over all ecclesiastical operations in all of the region.

+By the start of 1586, the Franciscans from the San Francisco convent established a nipa-and-wood infirmary dubbed the Hospital de San Diego, referred to more popularly as the Hospital de San Lazaro.
+This was also granted upon royal degree by Philip II of Spain.

 Request to the King

-Up toward the 1590s, the honorifics of villa and cuidad were often used interchangably, denoting the blurred distinctions of the locality among its vast residencies, especially among clerical spheres in contast to the newfound municipal bureaucracy.

-In 1586, recognizing the cruciality of the cuidad (city) status, a formal letter was sent to Philip II of Spain, thereby requesting the King:
+In 1586, recognizing the cruciality of the cuidad (city) status, a formal letter was sent to Philip II, thereby requesting the King:

 "...(a) to confirm the present status of Caceres as a city created by virtue of the governor-general's will and authority; (b) to allocate a propio of about 1,000 men or more to the city; (c) to preserve the present set-up of the city government; (d) to confirm and honor the appointments to the various offices."

 In this document, the Spanish officials mentioned were Luis Briceño, alguacil mayor; and Juan de Guzman and Sebastian Garcia, regidores.
-Augmenting the elevation of a cuidad meant a propio (native settlement providing basic goods to the city) was required to supplement such substantial urbanization of Nueva Cáceres, ultimately to the expense of the natives in the alcaldia.
+Augmenting the elevation of a ciudad meant a propio (native settlement providing basic goods to the city) was required to supplement such substantial urbanization of Nueva Cáceres, ultimately to the expense of the natives in the alcaldia.
 The rapid gentrification of Nueva Cáceres prompted the assignment of the "component villages" Naga and Tabuc to propio's bidding.

 By 1588, the population of Nueva Cáceres were numbering the hundreds upon upholding of city status.
+On the same year, the Calle Real building had finished construction, serving as the alcalde-mayor's residence.
 The incipient city consisted of 30 citizens, 20 of whom married (some settling after Capt.
 Juan Maldonado's expedition in 1585) and 6 among them married to native women; 30 soldiers; "a church with a vicar, a Franciscan Monastery with two priests and two brothers besides and one alcalde mayor."
 Encouragement from authorities to interbreed with the native population was decisively a means to maintain the growth of the city, "even blurring the racial gap."

+Up toward the 1590s, the honorifics of villa and cuidad were often used interchangeably, denoting the blurred distinctions of the locality among its vast residencies, especially among clerical spheres in contrast to the newfound municipal bureaucracy.